Kequc/nano-records/README.md

 var db = new NanoRecords(nano, dbName, designs);
 ```

 When creating your NanoRecords instance optionally provide it a set of designs to use.
-You can read more about [views](http://docs.CouchDB.org/en/1.6.1/couchapp/views/intro.html) and [design documents](http://docs.CouchDB.org/en/1.6.1/couchapp/ddocs.html) on the CouchDB website.
+You can learn more about [views](http://docs.CouchDB.org/en/1.6.1/couchapp/views/intro.html) and [design documents](http://docs.CouchDB.org/en/1.6.1/couchapp/ddocs.html) on the CouchDB website.

 #### View